ryanjyost/react-simple-storage/README.md

     return (
       <div>

-        // provide a prefix prop to be able to clear just the localStorage items
+        // provide a prefix prop to be able to clear just the storage items
         // created by this instance of the react-simple-storage component
         <SimpleStorage parent={this} prefix={"ParentComponent"} />